 5. Contraceptive failure

-The Mirena IUS is an extremely effective form of contraception.
-If 1000 women used a Mirena IUS for a year, only one would fall pregnant compared to about ten for the normal coil or 20 for the Pill.
+The Hormonal IUS is an extremely effective form of contraception.
+If 1000 women used a Hormonal IUS for a year, only one would fall pregnant compared to about ten for the normal coil or 20 for the Pill.
 As with all coils, if it does fail there is a higher risk of ectopic pregnancy.
 If you fall pregnant then it is important to see your doctor to rule out an ectopic pregnancy.

 The inner lining of the womb is called the endometrium – this is the area which bleeds each month to cause a period.
 An endometrial ablation is a simple day case treatment which aims to destroy as much of the lining as possible so that less will grow each month, making periods lighter in about 90% of patients.